Sony A6500 Review

 Also like the A6300, the A6500 records to Memory Stick Duo and SD memory cards and supports UHS-I, but not UHS-II, which is a bit surprising given the A6500's emphasis on continuous shooting performance.
 As mentioned above, the Sony A6500 includes Wi-Fi and NFC compatibility as well as QR functionality.

-With the A6300 just released this past March, it might seem surprising that the A6500 has been announced in early October, but Sony says the A6300 will continue to be sold alongside the new model.
+With the A6300 released in March 2016, it might seem surprising that the A6500 was announced in early October of the same year, but the Sony A6300 will continue to be sold alongside the new model.
 While the two APS-C cameras look similar, there's no mistaking the A6500's place as the new flagship camera in Sony's mirrorless APS-C lineup.
 The sensor and autofocus systems are shared, but the vast increase in continuous shooting buffer makes the A6500 much more suited for high-speed shooting situations.
-Not only that, but the touchscreen functionality, enhanced electronic viewfinder, in-body image stabilization and redesigned menu system should make the A6500 a much friendlier camera to use and all of these improvements address issues we had with the otherwise excellent A6300 camera.
+Not only that, but the touchscreen functionality, enhanced electronic viewfinder, in-body image stabilization and redesigned menu system make the A6500 a much friendlier camera to use and all of these improvements address issues we had with the otherwise excellent A6300 camera.

 Sony A6500 Field Test Part I